wilkelab/Opfi/README.md

 ```
 conda install -c bioconda opfi
 ```

 And that's it!
 Note that this will install Opfi in the conda environment that is currently active.
-To create a fresh environment with Opfi, do:
+To create a fresh environment with Opfi installed, do:

 ```
 conda create --name opfi-env -c bioconda opfi